encircled/Joiner/README.md

 [![CI build](https://github.com/encircled/Joiner/actions/workflows/run-tests-action.yml/badge.svg)](https://github.com/encircled/Joiner/actions/workflows/run-tests-action.yml)
 [![codecov](https://codecov.io/gh/encircled/Joiner/branch/master/graph/badge.svg)](https://codecov.io/gh/encircled/Joiner)

+# Versions

+0.4.7 is the last version for javax API and Hiberante 5 1.2 is the latest version for jakarta and Hiberante 6.
+It also workarounds the bugs in Querydsl 5 related to Hibernate 6

 # Overview

 Joiner is a Java library which allows creating type-safe JPA queries.
 It is focused on applications with complex domain model, which require a lot of work with query joins.